 “Unfortunately, sky-high household debt levels continue to sit well out of the range of what is realistically manageable.
-According to these statistics, the average consumer is seeing taking on debt as a means to an end,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.
+According to these statistics, the average consumer is taking on debt as a means to an end,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.

 What’s your debt-to-income ratio?

-Tabulate all of your existing debt monthly payments and divide it by your monthly household income.
+Take that number and divide it by your monthly household income.
 How high is it?
 If you find that you are living paycheque to paycheque and not getting anywhere paying down your debt, your high debt-to-income ratio is probably why.

 Stop taking on debt.
-Today
+Today.

-To bring your household debt down to more manageable levels, you obviously need to take aggressive steps to pay it down.
-One of the most important steps that you can take is to stop accumulating more debt.
+Basically, a wound cannot begin to heal if it’s still bleeding.
+Likewise, one of the most important steps that you can take is to stop accumulating more debt.
 Adding to an already expensive pile of debt ensures that you’ll never be debt-free.